-Building reading skills and practicing reading are an essential part of a 1st grader’s learning.
+Building reading skills and doing reading practice are essential parts of a 1st grader’s learning.
 Even when students are not specifically learning “reading,” they are constantly reading as they learn other subjects.
 This practice as well as specific reading lessons are crucial to making 1st graders strong readers.
-In addition, 1st graders develop their reading comprehension skills, and talk more about and gain a deeper understanding of what they read.
+In addition, 1st graders develop their reading comprehension skills and talk more about and gain a deeper understanding of what they read.

-- Recognizes the spelling and sound of two letters that represent one sound.
-For example, th, ch, wh.
-(These are also known as digraphs.)
+- Recognizes the spelling and sound of two letters that represent one sound, such as th, ch, wh (these are also known as digraphs).